DominicWrege/depp-project/README.md

 ### How Scripts Are Tested

-Each Script will run inside a docker container for max duration of 120 secs on Linux and on Windows 180 secs and the memory is limited.
+Each Script will run inside a docker container for max duration of 120 secs on Linux and on Windows 180 secs and the memory is limited to 200-320MB.
 First the solution script will run.
 After that the provided script will run.
 At the end both stdouts and writing files are 1:1 compared

 ### Currently Supported Script Types